RebekkaHaley/refactor-udagram/README.md

 2. Run `kubectl port-forward service/frontend 8100:8100`

 ### TravisCI
-If changes need to be made to the features:
+The integration of Docker images is handled through:

-1. Make changes to the code and commit
+1. Change git repo code and commit
 2. Run `git push` to trigger the ci/cd-pipeline
-3. The pipeline will re-build all the latest images and push them to [this docker hub](ttps://hub.docker.com/u/rebekkahaley)
+3. The pipeline will re-build all the latest images and push them to [this docker hub](https://hub.docker.com/u/rebekkahaley)
-4. Currently, the EKS cluster will need to be manually updated via: `kubectl apply -f udacity-c3-deployment/k8s`
+4. Currently, EKS cluster will need to be manually updated with the latest images: `kubectl apply -f udacity-c3-deployment/k8s`

 ## Appendix